 To Be Continued

 In part 2, we will look at some other aspects to your Miranda Rights.
 If you find yourself needing a trustworthy lawyer, Terry Luck is a seasoned trial lawyer, with an accomplished background in personal injury cases and cases involving serious criminal charges.
 When you want honest, hard working, hard fought representation to have your story told, you need Luck.
 Terry Luck will vigorously represent you, asserting your rights and your defenses and put you in the best position to win your case.
-Contact us to arrange a free consultation.
 Terry Luck's office is located in Montgomery, Alabama.
 Call today 334-262-5455.

 No representation is made that the quality of the legal services to be performed is greater than the quality of legal services performed by other lawyers.
 No attorney-client relationship is established by requesting a consultation or by emailing the firm.
 Information submitted in such communication is not privileged and may be subject to disclosure.